-The following asbestos-containing material were identified.
+The following asbestos-containing material was identified.

-Floor Level Location Item Position & Description Level of Identification Asbestos Identification Risk Category Recommendation No items contained asbestos
+Floor Level Location Item Position & Description Level of Identification Asbestos Identification Risk Category Recommendation No items con No items contained asbestos

 The following areas could not be accessed or limited access was gained.